Actively Recruiting

 - Unable to provide informed consent

-- Determined by the PI to be in an extremely vulnerable position and therefore not suited for research participation
+- Considered in an extremely vulnerable position by the principal investigator and not suited for research participation

-- Planned move from the New York City (NYC) area within the next 24 months
+- Plans to move from the New York City area within the next 24 months

 AI-Screening